Online Reviews: Unlocking Growth for Your Business

 When I personally look to do business with a company, purchase a product, or pick a restaurant for dinner, I often find myself looking at reviews.
 Online reviews strongly influence my decisions about whether to do business with a company or purchase a product.

 And I’m not the only one.
-Here are some key statistics from a 2019 Local Consumer Review Survey:
+Here are some key statistics about online reviews:

 These statistics should be of interest to business owners, including contractors.
 A strong positive or negative experience can motivate a customer to post a review on sites like Facebook, Angie’s List, Google, Porch, Yelp, and Houzz.
 It is a good idea to look at both good and bad reviews.
 The middle ground is likely to remain relatively silent.
 Negative reviews can be viewed as an opportunity if the contractor is willing to work with the customer to address the problem.
 Feedback and allowing the customer to feel heard are important.
 Understanding the problem and what the customer truly needs will give you valuable insight.